ChangLiuuu/MEAN-demo/README.md

 # MEAN-demo
-MongoDB  Express  AngularJS  NodeJS Bootstrap
+MongoDB,  Express,  AngularJS,  NodeJS, Bootstrap

 * This a full-stack project implemented by MEAN stack technologies
 * Designed single page UI using AngularJS with CSS framework Bootstrap.